Mayan Shaman's Philosophy & Healing Practices

 Meg: Can you explain what the Maya Foundation In Laakeech is and what it does?

-Jose: A few years ago, Mrs. Belisa’s support to the rural Mayan communities’ families and her commitment to protect the environment and preserve the Mayan cultural traditions gave birth to the Mayan Foundation In Laakeech.
+Jose: A few years ago, Mrs. Belisa’s support to the rural Mayan communities’ families and her commitment to protect the environment and preserve Mayan shaman traditions gave birth to the Mayan Foundation In Laakeech.
 I am a proud founder member and part of the MFIL Board of Trustees Team; I love what I do!

 The Maya Foundation In Láakeech is a non-profit sustainable civil society NGO dedicated to the welfare of the Mayan rural communities, families, and to preserve the ecology of the region, bringing “green” awareness and caring programs to preserve the flora and fauna as well as natural resources of Mother Nature.
 The social support programs are geared to better the life of our community’s families, and the environmental awareness programs are geared to care for Mother Nature and to preserve the health of our eco-systems.